GM spending $760M to convert Toledo factory to make EV parts

 “This investment helps build job security for our Toledo team for years to come, and is the next step on our journey to an all-electric future,” Gerald Johnson, executive vice president of global manufacturing for GM, said in a statement Friday.

-Electric drive units take power from the batteries and convert it to motion at the wheels, GM said.
+Electric drive lines take power from the batteries and convert it to motion at the wheels.

-The 2.8 million-square-foot Toledo plant, built in 1956, will make drive units for future electric trucks including the Chevrolet Silverado and GMC Sierra pickups, along with GMC Hummer EVs.
+The 2.8 million-square-foot Toledo plant, built in 1956, will make drive lines for future electric trucks including the Chevrolet Silverado and GMC Sierra pickups, along with GMC Hummer EVs.

+The announcement Friday at the plant is good news for the workers in Toledo, who have worried about the future of their plant.
+GM employs about 10,000 workers at engine and transmission factories across the U.S., and their futures are uncertain as the switch to electric vehicles picks up momentum.

+“Of course there’s always worry,” said Jeff King, shop chairman for the United Auto Workers union local at the plant.
+“I think it reflects on the workforce that we have here, the quality of product that we build.”

 GM CEO Mary Barra has pledged to unseat Tesla as the top seller of EVs by the middle of this decade.